Roses need rose fertilizer, applied in the right amounts, at the right time, for the rose plants to grow and bloom successfully.

 What is the general CONDITION of your rose bush?

-Carefully pull away the top most layer of mulch from around the plants, Spread the fertilizer on moist soil above the root area.
-(Always water your plants well before applying fertilizer) Use the amount recommended on the package.
+With your garden tool, carefully pull away the top most layer of mulch from around the plants.
+(Always water your plants well before applying fertilizer)

 Reapply the mulch.